 We are a biopharmaceutical company with a limited operating history in an emerging regulatory environment of biosimilar products.
-Although we have received upfront payments, milestone and other contingent payments and/or funding for development from some of our collaboration and license agreements, our only approved products include UDENYCA, which is approved for commercialization in the United States and E.U. and YUSIMRY, which is approved for commercialization in the United States, and we have no products approved in any other territories.
+Although we have received upfront payments, milestone and other contingent payments and/or funding for development from some of our collaboration and license agreements, our only approved products include UDENYCA, YUSIMRY and CIMERLI which are approved for commercialization in the United States, and we have no products approved in any other territories.